xinyicheng1998/Life-Track-App/README.md

 With personalized profile management, daily step count monitoring, and weekly location analysis, users can make informed decisions about their diet, exercise routines, and travel plans.

-The app is securely deployed on AWS, ensuring a seamless user experience through any web browser.
+The app is securely deployed on AWS using Docker and AWS ECS, ensuring a seamless user experience through any web browser.
 The development team utilizes Github Actions to ensure consistent testing, and building of code changes.

+## Tools and Frameworks

+- Database: DynamoDB
+- Frontend: React
+- Backend: Spring Boot
+- Deployment:
+  Utilize AWS IAM Roles
+  Frontend: docker, AWS ECS, EC2 with AWS ALB
+  Backend: docker, AWS ECS, Fargate

 ## Repository Structure

 This repository contains the source code for the LifeTrack360 app, organized into the following folders:

-- `frontend`: Contains the source code for the web-based user interface, including HTML, CSS, and JavaScript files.
+- `Frontend`: Contains the source code for the web-based user interface, including HTML, CSS, and JavaScript files.
-- `backend`: Contains the source code for the server-side logic, including database access and API implementation.
+- `Backend`: Contains the source code for the server-side logic, including database access and API implementation.
-- `.github`: Contains the configuration files for the continuous integration (CI) pipeline using Github Actions.
+- `Backend/.github`: Contains the configuration files for the continuous integration (CI) pipeline using Github Actions.
-- `documentation`: Contains the user stories and other project documentation.

 ## Getting Started